Every Python developer is challenged by the size and velocity of the Python ecosystem π€

 :

-With older versions of Python, this results in an error traceback that points out that the variable datas
+With pre 3.10 versions of Python, this results in an error traceback that points out that the variable datas

 doesn’t exist:

-Python 3.10 takes it's diagnosis one step further and also offers a solution that the variable should be called data
+Python 3.11 takes its diagnosis two steps further and also offers a solution that the variable should be called data

-pyenv is a tool for managing different versions of Python.
-It's an alternative to using miniconda or installing Python from a downloaded installer.
+uv is a tool for managing different versions of Python.
+It’s an alternative to using pyenv, miniconda or installing Python from a downloaded installer.

 :